 Peru: The Incan capital: Cusco, the Inca Trail and the lost citadel of Machu Picchu, the Santa Cruz trek, the Nazca Lines, the immense mud brick city of Chan Chan, Huaca del Sol, The Amazon capital: Iquitos, exploring the Amazon by day; exploring the Amazon by night; the ancient pyramid in the heart of Lima: Huaca Pucllana;

 Why?
 The Ottoman settlements of Berat and Gjirokastër.
 Illyrian, Greek, and Roman archaeological sites.
+The capital Tirana.
 The least European country in Europe (is that why I like it most?
 Europe is a little too developed for my liking).
 Albania was closed to the world during the reign of Enver Hoxha, and tourism is still only in its infancy.

 Georgia: the watchtowers of Ushguli and Mestia, the wine-growing district of Telavi, the Black Sea coast at Batumi, birthplace of Stalin: Gori, Kutaisi and its historic cathedrals, the cave cities of Uplistsikhe and Vardzia